What to Know About the Kentucky High School Shooting

 How many people were injured?

-In total, two people were killed and 19 others were injured in the Marshall County High School shooting.
+In total, two people were killed and 17 others were injured in the Marshall County High School shooting.
 Police said 14 of the victims suffered gunshot wounds.
 Five others are being treated for other injuries.
-One 15-year-old famle student died at the scene, and a 15-year-old male student died at the hospital.
+One 15-year-old female student died at the scene, and a 15-year-old male student died at the hospital.

 Kentucky Gov. Matt Bevin said that all the victims were students “as best we know.”

-Note: Correction: The original version of this story misstated the number of people injured in the shooting.
-It was 17, not 19.